silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration/31_adding_data_to_an_index.md

 $page->write();
 ```

-Depending on the size of the index and how much content needs to be updated, it could take a while for your search results to be updated, so try not to panic if your newly-updated page isn't available immediately.
+Depending on the size of the index and how much content needs to be processed, it could take a while for your search results to be updated, so your newly-updated page may not be available in your search results immediately.

 ## Queued jobs

-If the queuedjobs module is installed, updates are queued up instead of executed in the same request.
+If the [Queued Jobs module](https://github.com/symbiote/silverstripe-queuedjobs/) is installed, updates are queued up instead of executed in the same request.
 Queued jobs are usually processed every minute.
 Large index updates will be batched into multiple queued jobs to ensure a job can run to completion within common constraints, such as memory and execution time limits.
 You can check the status of jobs in an administrative interface under `admin/queuedjobs/`.